|Nutritional Guidelines (per serving)|

 - Large rubber band or string

-- Bottles with plastic lids or cork (glass or plastic)
+- 1-pint bottles with plastic lids or cork (glass or plastic)

 - Optional: Electric heat mat and glass thermometer strip (such as that used on aquariums)